rmculpepper/swig/racket.md

 `define-ffi-definer`.
 For example:

     %feature("var-options") undef_var "#:fail (lambda () #f)"
+    // %feature("var-options") undef_var "#:make-fail make-not-available"
     int undef_var;

 If the foreign library does not contain `undef_var`, the Racket `undef_var` variable will get the value `#f` instead of a getter/setter procedure.
+If the commented-out feature is used instead, then `undef_var` is bound to a procedure that always raises an error when applied.

 ### Function declarations